Highlights of the Tour du Mont Blanc in Huts8 Days & 7 Nights 4.9 Read 13 reviews

 Baggage transfer is included as standard, allowing you to enjoy the trek with just a light day bag on your back.
 We ask that you limit your baggage to one bag per person with a maximum weight of 15kg per person.
-On this particular itinerary, your bags cannot be transfered to Rifugio Bonatti , due to the inaccessibilty of the accommodation.
+If you are staying at Rifugio Bonatti, your bags cannot be transfered here due to the inaccessibilty of the accommodation.
 You will need to carry your overnight things on these days and you will be reunited with your main bag the following day.
 If you would prefer not to have bag transfer, and prefer to carry everything on your back as you walk, this can also be arranged.
 Just ask one of your Destination and Adventure specialists for more information.

 ItineraryDay 1 Arrive Les Houches

 The pretty Alpine village of Les Houches is easily accessible by either train or shuttle from Geneva Airport in just over an hour.
 On arrival you can settle into your comfortable hotel, stroll through the town and get ready for your adventure on the Tour du Mont Blanc.